xinjin/course-net/assignments/assignment2/README.md

 <img src="proxy-overview.png" title="Video CDN in the wild" alt="" width="534" height="171"/>

-It only needs to handle one connection and be able to handle the required HTTP 1.1 requests for this assignment (e.g., HTTP `GET`).
+It should accept multiple concurrent connections using `select()` or multithread and be able to handle the required HTTP 1.1 requests for this assignment (e.g., HTTP `GET`).
+It only needs to handle tcp connections from only one firefox instance.
 You should run multiple instances of your proxy and browsers on different hosts to simulate multiple clients.
 *Note: A good resource to remind you of socket programming is [Beej's Guide to Network Programming Using Internet Sockets](http://beej.us/guide/bgnet/).*

 ### Throughput Calculation